MapManagement/gpu-passthrough/passthrough/first_try.md

 ![](/resources/config-pci-gpu.png)
 Repeat that process with your USB devices (mouse, keyboard and everything else you need).
 Instead of opening ``PCI Host Device`` in virt-manager, you'll need to selct ``USB Host Device`` and find your devices.
 ![](/resources/config-usb.png)
+Furthemore, I recommend keeping a "virtual monitor" so to say.
+In virt-manager it's called ``Video QXL``.
+It's a simple window which will be recognized as an extra monitor and will be really helpful if you're using and AMD card (didn't test it with an Nvidia card so far) because of the [reset bug](/problems.md#AMD's-reset-bug) and/or missing drivers.
+In my case, I did not get a signal on my second monitor and therefore I needed to use this little Window until I installed Windows and the virtio drivers.
-The only thing I changed after thath at my first try can be found [here](/problems.md##Upload-Speed).
+The only thing I changed after the creation process at my first try can be found [here](/problems.md##Upload-Speed).
 It improves your upload speed quite a lot.
-This means that I created the VM afterwards and booted into it.
+This means that I created the VM by clicking on ``Create`` at the bottom right afterwards and booted into it.
 The whole installation is covered by the next section.

+## Installing Windows
+The VM should start after some background processes are finished.
+Depending on your machine, you either see the Windows installation within your "virtual monitor" or on your extra monitor.
+However, you now have to install Windows as usual.
+There are more than enough out there which explain how Windows can be installed and as I already said, it's not different from a installing Windows directly on your machine.
+It's also possible to already install the virtio drivers while selecting your boot drive by clicking on ``Load driver``.
+Make sure to select the right ones and install them.
+You really don't have to unless you need to because of some specific reasons.
+I'll cover the whole driver installation process later on since I did it that way.
+If you did everything right and don't run into any common issues you should end up in Windows like me.
+I checked the Taskmanager and saw my Vega, 16GB of RAM and my 6 cores and 12 threads.
+Now I needed to install the virtio drivers.
+Compared to all other steps I've done so far it seemed to be the easiest one.

-## Instaling Windows
+## Configure Windows